 Once wagering opens, however, the odds are dictated by the amount of money wagered on each betting interest in the race.
 For a quick illustration of how odds are configured, let’s consider the following fictitious race using just five betting interests to keep things simple.

-In this illustration, the 3-horse has clearly dominated the wagering with half of the pool before takeout - $500 in this case - settling on his chances to win.
-We can surely expect the 3 to be an overwhelming favorite, but first let’s factor in a standard takeout percentage of 15% at a major track like Belmont Park for a win bet.
+In this illustration, the 3-horse has clearly dominated the wagering with half of the pool before takeout – $500 in this case – settling on his chances to win.
+We can surely expect the 3 to be an overwhelming favourite, but first, let’s factor in a standard takeout percentage of 15% at a major track like Belmont Park for a winning bet.
 The host track collects takeout from every pool on every race because, hey, they’ve got to make money too. $1000 minus 15% ($150) equals $850.

 How Money Bet Translates To Wagering Odds